Alcohol dependence: Screening

 AUDIT has replaced older screening tools such as CAGE but there are many shorter alcohol screening tools, mostly derived from the AUDIT.
 The Severity of Alcohol Dependence Questionnaire (SAD-Q) is a more specific twenty-item inventory for assessing the presence and severity of alcohol dependence.

 AUDIT

 The Alcohol Use Disorders Identification Test (AUDIT) is considered the most accurate alcohol screening tool for identifying potential alcohol misuse, including dependence.
-It was developed by the World Health Organisation, designed initially for use in primary healthcare settings with supporting guidance.
+It was developed by the World Health Organization, designed initially for use in primary healthcare settings with supporting guidance.

 CAGE

 The CAGE questionnaire, the name of which is an acronym of its four questions, is a widely used method of screening for alcohol dependence.